-There are a few different reasons why an aerosol can may explode which include fire/extreme heat, being damaged and decompression but under normal circumstances, these conditions will never exist in an aircraft’s hold.
+There are a few reasons why an aerosol may explode which include fire/extreme heat or being damaged but under normal circumstances, these conditions will never exist in an aircraft’s hold.

 It is the pressurization in an aircraft that seems to be the main worry that people have when it comes to wondering if aerosols will explode in their checked luggage.